big city

 Working parents may be allowed to work from home, work reduced hours, or even take the holidays off during school holidays.
 You can balance this out by putting in extra hours during school terms or by accepting a pay cut to accommodate the flexibility.

+If possible, amend your work hours.
 Working flexible hours lets you create a schedule that works for you and your employer, enabling you to spend quality time with your children and cut childcare costs, among other benefits:

 • Avoid the Commute: You reduce fuel costs and gain extra time before and after work to spend time with your family and do things like admin, etc.